 Putting on the Heat

 The first really noticeable difference between the two systems is temperature.
 With a direct impingement system, the gas heats up quickly and, since it travels through the upper receiver, most of the upper assembly will heat up quickly.
-It doesn’t matter much unless you go to pull apart the upper assembly right after firing a few magazines, but many handguard rail systems double as heat protection if you want that added protection.
+It doesn’t matter much unless you go to pull apart the upper assembly right after firing a few magazines, but many of the best AR 15 handguard rail systems double as heat protection if you want that added protection.
 On the flip side, because most of the gas vents off with a piston system, the upper assembly won’t heat nearly as much.
 All this means is, if you choose direct impingement, you’ll need to choose a temperature-resistant gun oil.

 The primary point of a direct impingement system is to make firing as smooth as possible.
 The difference in the two firing systems isn’t huge, but a piston system moves less linearly and has more mass than a direct impingement system, which can (usually minorly) affect firing.